What Is Post-traumatic Stress Disorder?

 What Is Misplaced Anger and How Bad It Could Be?

-Misplaced anger is the expression of rage showered on someone or something else when the person or object is actually not the reason.
+Misplaced anger is the expression of rage showered on someone or something else when the person or object is not the reason.
 The person who accepts the anger outburst from the other side might develop a victim mentality.
 This happens especially in post-traumatic stress disorder.
-The person might have dumped lots of negative thoughts and emotions, which get expressed in an impulsive manner someday.
+The person might have dumped lots of negative thoughts and emotions, which get expressed impulsively someday.

 What Are the Most Common Traumatic Conditions?

-3. Natural calamities such as flood, fire, etc.
+• Natural calamities such as floods, fires, etc.

-1. Monitoring: In the initial days, watching without starting official treatment to observe if symptoms subside on their own.
+1. Monitoring: In the initial days, watch without starting official treatment to observe if symptoms subside on their own.

 2. Mental and Emotional Release Therapy (MER): It helps people take away stressful emotions.
 These massages are known to make a person cry during the massage session.
 This might reduce the emotional load to a great extent.